Qiu-IT/Qiu-IT/README.md

 <!--
 ### About me 👨‍🎓
-Graduated from Germany Uni, working on energy industry branch, during Covid-19, I planned my career for what I love in my life journey.
-Bingo, it names coding.
-Although during my last job there was also some PHP work, it is too simple and not every day, it couldn't make me feel I was coding.
+Afer my Bio-Technology study at Uni and many years work in solar branche I am focusing on data engineering and cybersecurity!
+Surely a new career is not easy to start, but let's try and go ahead!
 -->

 ### Graduation 📚
 - Bio-Technology at Uni
+- Certificated Study of Computer Science at Uni
 - ---------certification------------
 - freeCodeCamp (Frontend Certificated (html/css/JS))
-- Google IT Automation
-- Google Data Analysis I <!-- II -->
+- Google IT Automation / Google Data Analysis I <!-- II --> / Google Cybersecurity
+- IBM Data Enginering
 - Computer Science by Codecademy
 <!--
 - Data Base by Codecademy